 “This seminar should be required by all companies that are involved in major projects, the owner, engineering, and builder of these projects.”

 – Gregory Harris, Exxon Chemical

 “Fulfilled all my expectations.”

 “A must for any serious Project Task Force.”

 “A fast moving, factual and practical course that should be attended by all members of the project or unit turnaround teams to optimize start-up time and minimize cost.”

 – Jerry Usry, Amoco Polymers

-Once the registration form is received in our office by mail, fax, e-mail, or by telephone, a letter of confirmation will be mailed.
-Registrations are accepted on a first-come, first-paid basis.
-Early registration is encouraged due to limited seating capacity.
+- Registrations are accepted on a first-come, first-paid basis.
+Early registration is encouraged due to limited capacity and demand.